addyosmani/backbone-fundamentals/index.md

 el: document.getElementById( 'footer' )
 ```

-If you want to create a new element for you view, set any combination of the following view's properties: `tagName`, `id` and `className`.
+If you want to create a new element for your view, set any combination of the following view's properties: `tagName`, `id` and `className`.
 A new element will be created for you by the framework and a reference to it will be available at the `el` property.

 ```
 tagName: 'p', // required, but defaults to 'div' if not set